-ARTICLE 308 ENERGY AUDITS AND RETRO-COMMISSIONING OF BASE BUILDING SYSTEMS
+ARTICLE 308 ENERGY AUDITS AND RETRO-COMMISSIONING OF BASE BUILDING SYSTEMS following meanings:

 §28-308.1 Definitions.
-As used in this article, the following terms shall have the following meanings:
+As used in this article, the following terms shall have the and/or impact energy consumption including:

 BASE BUILDING SYSTEMS.
-The systems or subsystems of a building that use energy and/or impact energy consumption including:
+The systems or subsystems of a building that use energy